learnk8s/learnk8s.io/_blog/why-kube/index.md

 Others, such as servers for real-time applications might use more memory.

-Amazon Web Services has indeed a long list of compute resources that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.
+Amazon Web Services and the other cloud providers have indeed a long list of compute resources that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.

 You should strive to use the right virtual machine that supports the requirements of the component that you're developing.